1. What are the benefits of being a member of TRI-CITY GUN CLUB?

 At this time we have the following ranges available:

-200 meter range with covered firing line and permanent shooting benches
+22 position 200 yard range with covered firing line and permanent shooting benches

-80 meter range with covered firing line and permanent shooting benches portable target stands on both ranges
+80 yard range with covered firing line and permanent shooting benches portable target stands on both ranges

 Informal shotgun range